The 10 Best CPUs for Music Production (2023)

 2. Number of cores

 You have certainly heard the expressions “dual-core CPU” and “quad-core CPU,” but what does this mean?
 To put it simply, a 3 GHz dual-core CPU is a CPU that has two processing units, each with a clock speed of 3 GHz.
-At the moment, commercially-available computers tend to have anything between two and six cores.
+Currently, commercially available computers tend to have between two and six cores.
 Because multicore processors can perform various tasks simultaneously, a greater number of cores translates into greater CPU efficiency.

 3. CPU cache

 The CPU cache is used by the processor to store data and program instructions more efficiently.
 This component is very important for music production because it’s responsible for speeding up repeated processes – the better the CPU cache, the faster you can execute routine tasks inside your DAW.

 A CPU cache is divided into three cache-memory “levels,” known as L1, L2, and L3.
 L1 is directly built into the processor and measured in kilobytes, while L2 and L3 are located outside the CPU chip core and measured in megabytes.